zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 ## Exercise: Writing and testing tRPC endpoints (6 hours)

-This exercise will focus on the tRPC server part and how it differs from a regular Express.js server.
-We will use tRPC inside of Express, which means that we are not losing any of the flexibility of Express.js.
-We are only adding some type-safe functionality on top of it.
-It is even possible to have some endpoints in an application using regular Express.js `res` and `req` objects and some endpoints using tRPC.
+This exercise will focus on the tRPC server and how it differs from a regular Express.js server.
+We will use tRPC inside of Express, meaning we will not lose any of Express.js's flexibility.
+We are only adding some type-safe functionality to it.
+It is possible to have some endpoints in an application using regular Express.js `res` and `req` objects and some endpoints using tRPC.
 We could also use `req` and `res` in tRPC endpoints.

-{{ MUST: update the file link }}
-**Step 0.** [Download](https://drive.google.com/file/d/1003-iIXqCA4v9lfhAcv3402hefEXk-qH/view?usp=drive_link) and setup `2-trpc-server` project:
+**Step 0.** [Download](https://drive.google.com/file/d/1tprJsgD0VKxaFSvZ_V0gENso1dl5PyMo/view?usp=drive_link) and setup `2-trpc-server` project:

 1. Run `npm i` in the root directory to install dependencies.
 2. Create a new PostgreSQL database (or continue using the one you have created in the previous part).
 3. Add the connection details to a new `.env` file, which you can base on the `.env.example`.
 4. Run `npm run migrate:latest` to run the database migrations.
-5. Make sure you can run `npm run dev` to start the server, though do not expect it to do anything useful yet.
+5. Make sure you can run `npm run dev` to start the server, but do not expect it to do anything useful.

-**Note.** In the next sprint part, we will discuss password handling, authentication, and authorization.
-For this part, we will not use any proper authentication or authorization.
+**Note.** We will discuss password handling, authentication, and authorization later in the sprint.
+For this part, we will not use proper authentication or authorization.
 We will assume that anyone who can access our server has the necessary permissions to do so.
-Since our application is not deployed to the internet, this is not a crazy assumption.
+Since our application is not deployed to the Internet, this is not a crazy assumption.

 **Step 1.** Investigate the server.